cj1128/handmade-hero/README.md

 - X64 provides special instructions to help us write multithread programs
   - interlocked compare and exchange
 - Casey demonstrates the unsafe multithread code

+### Day 124: Memory Barriers and Semaphores

+- We need a way to tell the compiler and the processor not to reorder things
+  - `_WriteBarrier` for the compiler
+  - `_mm_sfence()` for the processor
+- Use `volatile` to tell the compiler some variable may be changed without its local knowledge
+- Use `InterlockedIncrement` to safely modify our variable
+- Use semaphores to implement a basic multithread work queue
+  - `CreateSemaphoreEx`
+  - `WaitForSingleObjectEx`
+  - `ReleaseSemaphore`